periode/thesis/table_of_contents.md

 this subsection also allow us to introduce the concept of *craftsmanship* and integrate it within a larger tradition of sennett/de certeau/rancière, and connect the practice of programmer to a longer history of craft, a history which in itself has beauty standards `TODO`

+the zen of python could tie in to that tradition

+[this](http://www.csharplearningsquare.com/2017/07/eight-golden-rules-for-better.html)  includes practical tips and software craftsmanship

+"to grok"

 ### 2.2 -  approaches to clarity in aesthetics and literature

 this section justifies the aesthetic framework that is chosen in order to apprehend our body of text. namely, it includes contributions from nelson goodman, kenneth burke, roland barthes, amongst others. perhaps a bit of bakhtin and jakobson and wittgenstein. all in all, it groups together both linguistics and aesthetics in a toolbox which will allow us to further investigate (on a more conceptual level) the elements we've excavated in [2.1.2] and [2.1.3]